signal-noise/deploybot/README.md

 ## Installation

-Set up an AWS account

-Set up a GH app
+Set up an AWS account, following the [Serverless documentation](https://serverless.com/framework/docs/providers/aws/guide/credentials/).
+Get the Access Key and Secret, and save them to your `~.aws/credentials` file under the `deploybot` profile if you intend to deploy manually (recommended).
+Deploy so that you have live endpoints.

+Set up a GitHub app for your organisation; navigate to your organisation settings, go to GitHub Apps and create a new one.
+Fill in the Name, Description and Homepage fields, then add the endpoint for your `github_event` function to the Webhook URL field.
+You then need to install it; ideally to all repositories.
+You'll need to get the App's `ID` and `Private Key` as well as its `Installation ID`.

 Set up Slack app

-Get AWS Key and Secret
-Get GH App PK and ID
 Get Slack App signing secret, webhook url, team ID
 Get CircleCI API token